soodoku/partisan-gaps/README.md

 To `make` the Stata output, `cd` to `scripts/Stata/` and type `make all`.
 The path to the Stata executable is defined in the `STATA_PATH` variable in the [`makefile`](./scripts/Stata/Makefile).
 Change the path as required.
 Alternatively, run `partisan-gaps.do` from Stata to generate all output.
 The path to the project is defined in [`local rootdir D:/partisan-gaps`](https://github.com/soodoku/partisan-gaps/blob/6087c4bcb5feac94057bdbe6dd5f6fdffd0249f2/scripts/Stata/partisan-gaps.do#L11) in the preamble.
 Change this as required.
 Making all the Stata output should take not much longer than a couple of minutes.

 Python, via Jupyter notebooks, is used only to produce the balance of covariates tests for Study 1 (MTurk sample 1) and to inspect data.
 These are in `scripts/py/`.
-The `makefile` in the path runs both notebooks and output the balance tests figures with `make all` (relies on the [`runpynb`](https://github.com/lsys/runpynb) and the [`forestplot`](https://github.com/lsys/forestplot) utilities).
+The `makefile` in the path runs both notebooks and outputs the balance tests figures with `make all` (relies on the [`runpynb`](https://github.com/lsys/runpynb) and the [`forestplot`](https://github.com/lsys/forestplot) utilities).
 Making the Python output should take only a minute or so.

-Total time to `make` all output should take only a few minutes.
+The total time to `make` all output should take only a few minutes.

 ### Software requirements
 Most of the code uses [R](https://www.r-project.org/) and [Stata](https://www.stata.com/).
 Stata code was tested using Stata 13 and Stata 17.
 Python code is used sparingly from Jupyter notebooks.
 These can be run from the command line using the `runpynb` utility (without initiating Jupyter notebooks JupyterLab).
-Manuscript is compiled in `LaTeX` and from `makefiles` using `latexmk`.
+The manuscript is compiled in `LaTeX` and from `makefiles` using `latexmk`.
 Some recipes are provided for convenience in the `makefiles` using [GNU Make](https://www.gnu.org/software/make/).
 Makefiles come with quick help by typing `make` or `make help`.

 ### Authors

 Lucas Shen, Gaurav Sood, and Daniel Weitzel